 With a resurgence of interest from Hollywood to Wall Street, the TM movement has enjoyed a comeback in the years since Maharishi Mahesh Yogi, the man who brought the technique to the West, died in 2008.

 “He didn’t seek the Beatles out, they came to him,” says Bob Roth, a TM educator of 42 years who worked closely with Maharishi.
 “He said, ‘I love those boys, but they set my work back 30 years.’
 That’s because it became a fad, rather than being seen as a medical process that has profound health benefits.”

-Adherents focus silently on a sound, or “mantra,” provided to them by their teacher.
-The goal is to transcend conscious thought and experience what Mr. Roth describes as “an unbounded level of the mind that is the source of creativity and energy and intelligence within.”
+The goal of meditation is to transcend conscious thought and experience what Mr. Roth describes as “an unbounded level of the mind that is the source of creativity and energy and intelligence within.”